Friday, October 5, 2012

 The boat won't start.

-Take 2, fast forward into now –
+Take 2, fast forward to now –

 Replay (Marina brought over a jump box to start the boat)-